martapolii/www.martapolii.com/documentation/MERNbackend.md

 cors: yarn add cors
 - update express.js to import these modules and update express app before exporting it for use in the server (see file comments)
 - express can now accept and process HTTP requests

+2. Starting the server
+- update server.js to implement the server import config from './config/config.js'; to set the port # app.use(express.static(path.join(__dirname, "../dist")));
+- update the app.listen function that sets the port with the config